DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 	- Max camera distance
 	- Float token manager for multipliers
 	- Control it using animation events
+- Ribbon trail twirl around the player when casting a spell

 ### Rethinking Secondary Spells